The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Contrasting XAI with the AI Act

+The AI Act mandates respecting the fundamental rights of affected parties.
+In our case, a \ac{fria} must be conducted before system deployment, requiring the deployer to assess the impact and risks to patients' fundamental rights (\art{27}, which relates to Fairness).
+This links back to the provider's obligations.
+The \ac{fria} uses information from the AI-system provider (\art{13}) and the provider's risk assessment (\art{9}).
+Technical documentation and logs help the provider conduct the \ac{fria} and assist the user in evaluating output relevance, impacting XAI desiderata like trust and acceptance.
+However, the AI Act does not specify technical methods or thresholds.

-The AI Act mandates respecting the fundamental rights of affected parties but does not specify technical methods or thresholds.
-This opens a research trajectory for the XAI community in how to achieve appropriate methods and reasonable cut-off points.
+This opens a research trajectory for the XAI community on how to achieve appropriate methods and reasonable cut-off points.
 As an example, how certain does a recommendation system need to be about key-indicators, such as the \ac{los}, that support the decision which patient is moved from the ward to make room for another patient?
-How do we calculate that certainty and how is it represented to physicians, hospital management, regulators and affected parties?
+How do we calculate that certainty, and how is it represented to physicians, hospital management, regulators, and affected parties?
 For this to be relevant in a legal context, the future contributions of the XAI community need to be understood and accepted by the diverse group of actors that can take the stakeholder roles of deployer, developer and regulator (see \Cref{fig:xai-aiact-roles-responsibilities-b}).
-This aligns with \citet{pavlidis_unlocking_2024}, who emphasizes that \ac{xai} must operate in compliance settings to meet regulatory requirements.
+This aligns with \cite{pavlidis_unlocking_2024}, who emphasizes that \ac{xai} must operate in compliance settings to meet regulatory requirements.
 In our case, it led us to target interpretability, usability and trust as key needs to address.

-The AI Act introduces operational activities like a data lifecycle and risk management aspects (e.g., the delegation of responsibilities), without specifying methods.
-Here the XAI community has an opportunity to delimit what is within its interests to contribute towards, but also new aspects of XAI development and usage for future contributions.
+The AI Act introduces additional operational activities like a data lifecycle and risk management aspects (e.g., the delegation of responsibilities), without specifying methods.
+Here, the XAI community has an opportunity to delimit what is within its interests to contribute towards, but also new aspects of XAI development and usage for future contributions.

-In our case, FRIA must be conducted before system deployment, requiring the deployer to assess the impact and risks to patients' fundamental rights (\art{27}, which relates to Fairness).
-This links back to the provider's obligations.
-The FRIA uses information from the AI-system provider (\art{13}) and the provider's risk assessment (\art{9}).
-Technical documentation and logs help the provider conduct the FRIA and assist the user in evaluating output relevance, impacting XAI desiderata like trust and acceptance.